-Communications Department: The communications staff develops and implements strategic public affairs and integrated communications programs, initiatives and media relations that support the Port's overall mission, goals and priorities.
+Communications Department: The communications staff develops and implements strategic public affairs and integrated communications programs, as well as initiatives and media relations that support the Port's overall mission, goals and priorities.
 This department also provides marketing communications and trade media relations and advertising support for each of the Port's businesses.